Geaz/coreDox/README.md

 - Namespaces
 - Types
-- Members
+- Members (Fields, Properties, Methods etc.)

-The data which was parsed in **sharpDox** like Names, Attributes, Diagrams, Usings etc. are parsed by **ModelProviders**.
+The data which was parsed in **sharpDox**, like Names, Attributes, Diagrams, Usings etc., are parsed by **ModelProviders**.

 **ModelProviders** are one of the *plugin* types of **coreDox**.
 They add more information to the rough core model.
 These information can be used by **TagProviders**, the second *plugin* type of **coreDox**.

 **TagProviders** are able to use the whole model of **coreDox** (core model + **ModelProviders**) by defining template tags.
-Template tags can be used by templates in an **Exporter** - the last *plugin* type of **coreDox**.
+Template tags can be used by templates in a **Target** - the last *plugin* type of **coreDox**.

-**Exporters** are responsible to make the parsed model of **coreDox** to something consumable.
+**Targets** are responsible to transform the parsed model of **coreDox** to something consumable.
 Like a HTML site or a PDF document.

 Documentation Projects
 ---
-The **new** command creates a new documentation project into the given folder.
 A documentation folder is structured in the following way:

 - layout *contains the themes for the built documentation - contains one folder for each exporter*
-- pages *contains all additional pages integrated in the documentation - referenced in the toc.md*
+- pages *contains all additional pages integrated in the documentation - the folder structures defines also the TOC of the documentation*
 - assets *all additional assets like images of icons - used in pages and layouts*
-- toc.md *the table of contents for the documentation*
 - config.yaml *the config for the build process of the documentation*